uf-mil/mil/mil_common/drivers/mil_acoustic_modems/README.md

 ## Current Objectives:

 * Amending to the previous on startup of the Pi's automatically
-* Impliment GPS via the onboard HW UART
+* Implement GPS via the onboard HW UART
 * Plotting on a map and adding a depth field in postprocessing.